ibm-cloud-docs/cis/troubleshooting.md

 ## How do I trace a route?

-To see whether a route goes through your IBM Cloud CIS pathway, you can perform a ‘dig’ in a Terminal window for Mac or Linux or use `nslookup` in the Windows command prompt for Windows.
+To see whether a route goes through your IBM CIS pathway, you can perform a ‘dig’ in a Terminal window for Mac or Linux or use `nslookup` in the Windows command prompt for Windows.

 If the packet has a CF-Ray value, then it has travelled through CIS.